-The ovulatory phase, or ovulation, starts about 14 days after the follicular phase started.
-The ovulatory phase is the midpoint of the menstrual cycle, with the next menstrual period starting about 2 weeks later.
+The ovulatory phase (ovulation) usually starts about 14 days after the follicular phase started (the exact timing varies).
+The ovulatory phase is the second phase of your menstrual cycle.
+Most people will have a menstrual period 10 to 16 days after ovulation.
 During this phase, the following events occur:

-- The rise in estrogen from the dominant follicle triggers a surge in the amount of luteinizing hormone that is produced by the brain.
+- The rise in estrogen from the dominant follicle triggers a surge in the amount of luteinizing hormone (LH) that your brain produces.

 - This causes the dominant follicle to release its egg from the ovary.

-- As the egg is released (a process called ovulation) it is captured by finger-like projections on the end of the fallopian tubes (fimbriae).
-The fimbriae sweep the egg into the tube.
+- As the egg is released (a process called ovulation) it’s captured by finger-like projections on the end of the fallopian tubes (fimbriae).
+The fimbriae sweep the egg into the fallopian tube.

 The luteal phase begins right after ovulation and involves the following processes:

 - Once it releases its egg, the empty ovarian follicle develops into a new structure called the corpus luteum.

 - The corpus luteum secretes the hormones estrogen and progesterone.
 Progesterone prepares your uterus for a fertilized egg to implant.

 - If intercourse has taken place and sperm has fertilized the egg (conception), the fertilized egg (embryo) will travel through your fallopian tube to implant in your uterus.
 This is how pregnancy begins.

 - If the egg isn’t fertilized, it dissolves in your uterus.
 Not needed to support a pregnancy, the lining of your uterus breaks down and sheds.
 This is when your period begins.